 Hemingway does not let us into the characters enough for us to understand their feelings and, for once, his famed understatement fails to imply greater depths.
-Far from a wonderful romance, it seems a silly, trivial relationship.
+Far from a wonderful romance, it seems a trivial relationship.

 I suspect that this is actually purposive on the author's part.
 His leading character doesn't know where love comes from.
 It doesn't make sense, it just feels right and it's irresistible.
 At one point early on, he ruminates as he is kissing his lover:

 I thought she was probably a little crazy.
 It was all right if she was.
 I did not care what I was getting into.

-To any outsider the relationship might appear silly, trivial—even delusional.
+To any outsider the relationship might appear misguided—even delusional.
 He cannot explain it and he doesn't care.
 As readers, we just have to accept that it happened.
 Which to many of us, of course, is not enough.
 Part of why we read novels is to try to understand what drives us in relationships with others.
 But that's not Hemingway's concern.
 His concern is the affect our relationships with others (in love, war, friendship) have on us.